 Published with author’s written permission.

-Materials published in Christian Megapolis are copyrighted.
+Articles published in Christian Megapolis are copyrighted.
 When using published articles, give credit to authors and the magazine.
-Written permission of the editor is required for reprinting of full-length articles.
+The written permission of the editor is required for the reprinting of full-length articles.